KHADAR134/companywebsitedynamic/README.md

 # Dynamic Website Design for a Manufacturing Company
 ## AIM:
-To design a dynamic website for a chip manufacturing company.
+To design a dynamic website for a clothes manufacturing company.

 ## DESIGN STEPS:
 ### Step 1: